wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

 ## Limitations

-* The analysis of traffic transmitted in plain text is temporarily not supported.
 * When traffic is transmitted using Proxy Protocol and SSL, where SSL is encapsulated within Proxy Protocol, the solution cannot accurately retrieve source IP from the proxy protocol.
 * The solution does not instantly block malicious requests since traffic analysis proceeds irrespective of actual traffic flow.